PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I wish I did," said Boltac, "but there's nothing either of us can do to change it."

-They rode on in silence.
-For a long time.
+They rode on in silence for a long time.
+Finally, Boltac grew so bored, he decided to try again.

-(( Kid, do you know why people fight wars?
+"Kid, do you know why people fight wars?""

-To win?
+"To win?"

 "No, nobody wins in a war, except the guy selling swords and armor.
 No people fight wars to put themselves in a better negotiating position."